303-801-7878 ♦ Located in Littleton and Video/TeleHealth Available for Anyone in Colorado ♦ cwlpc@yahoo.com

 Self care.
 Self care takes many forms.
 I think of self care as three types of things.
 One of them is things I can do in a moment to relieve negative thoughts or emotions such as deep breathing, consciously relaxing my shoulders, or stepping out of a situation for a few moments.
 A second thing is engaging in regular activities that you enjoy.
 I think of this as building resilience to be able to handle the stresses of life as they come.
 A third thing is having good boundaries.
 This means knowing your limits in what you do and say, as well as letting others know how you want to be treated.
 You can read a lot more about self care in our handout here on this site by clicking here: Self Care Strategies.

 Monitor and change your thinking.
 How you are thinking is going to do at least two things: it will influence your emotional state; and it will motivate some form of behavior.
 If you are ruminating about what happened, and focused on negative self-talk, you are going to feel terrible.
-Switch your thinking to the things you CAN do, forgive yourself because it is really true that we all make mistakes sometimes.
+Switch your thinking to the things you CAN do.

 Ask for help when you need it.
 You may be telling yourself that you *should* be able to handle this, or that you are making more out of it than you should.
 But in reality, we all need help sometimes.
 Ask a trusted family member or friend for help.
 And if you can’t get your thoughts or emotions back under control, find a counselor to talk to.